 - Cornices and moldings with classical profiles for ceiling and wall decoration

-- Arched openings that repeat ancient forms
+- Arched openings echoing ancient forms

 - Mosaic floors with traditional Greek patterns (meander, palmette)